-Gregory M. Miller is a founding member of the Carney Badley Spellman Appellate Group.
+Gregory M. Miller joined Carney Badley Spelelman as a founding member of the Appellate Group.
 Mr. Miller also maintains a substantial health law practice representing physicians and physician groups in contract negotiation, employment and medical practice issues.
 In his appellate work, Mr. Miller has:

 - Briefed over 125 merits appeals to the Washington appellate courts and 9th Circuit Court of Appeals.